 Get Your Social Media Ready

-So, with that said, before your apply for a music festival, get your social media numbers up as much as you can and most importantly, get active on your pages.
-If your last post was two years ago, get a flurry of activity going before you apply.
+Before you apply for a music festival, get your social media numbers up as much as you can and most importantly, get active on your pages.
+If your last post was two years ago, you might want to get a flurry of activity going before you apply.

 Don't Be Afraid to Start Small